ignromanov/ignromanov/README.md

 - 🌍  I'm based in Earth
 - ✉️  You can contact me at [ign.romanov@gmail.com](mailto:ign.romanov@gmail.com)
-- 🚀  I'm currently working on [Curve Finance](https://github.com/curvefi/)
+- 🚀  I'm currently working on [BigDecimal](https://github.com/ignromanov/big-decimal)
 - 🧠  I'm learning Blockchain Development & Phylosophy
 - ⚡  I seek to cultivate inner tranquility, wisdom, and virtue by embracing rationality, self-control, and understanding the natural order of the universe, as taught by Stoic philosophy.